Sunday, May 6, 2012

 Meaning what, if you don't mind me asking.

-Jean: Certainly the week leading up to the wedding was filled with activities involving us with each other and ongoing contact with a bride and groom obviously head-over-heels in love with each other.
-But then a dark cloud descended over things…I thought I was pregnant, we discovered that Ry's consulting contract connected to my job.
-And then there was the arrival of his wife on the scene.
+Jean: Certainly the week leading up to the wedding was filled with activities involving us with each other and ongoing contact with a bride and groom who were obviously head-over-heels in love with each other.
+But then a dark cloud descended over things…I thought I was pregnant, I discovered that Ry's consulting contract had a very definite and it seemed negative impact on my job.
+And then there was the night his wife showed up at my front door.

 So your path to happiness wasn't as smooth as it might have been?